-How Dancing in Street Shoes Can Lead to Knee Injury
+How Dancing With Street Shoes Can Injure Your Knees

-Warm-ups, hydration, and stretching—all good ways to keep a dancer's body healthy and ready to light up the dance floor.
+Warm-ups, hydration, stretching—chances are, you probably do a lot to keep your body limber and ready for the dance floor.

 But there's something else that could be increasing your risk for an injury, and it may not be your moves—it could be your shoes.

-Regular street shoes aren't designed to support the unique twists and turns that come with dance, whether it's Salsa, Zumba, Hip hop, Zouk, Ballroom, Swing, or anything else.
-Sure, they can get you to the dance studio—but they're not ideal for class or social dancing.
+Regular street shoes aren't designed to support the unique twists and turns that come with dance, whether it's salsa, zumba, hip hop, zouk, ballroom, swing, or anything else.
+Sure, they can get you to the dance studio—but they're not ideal for class.

 Something's gotta give in this scenario, and it's usually your knees.
 What ends up happening is a phenomenon called a torque.
 Torque is a twisting force caused by your knees facing a different direction relative to your feet during rotation.
 During these disjointed movements of the legs, the muscles, tendons, ligaments, menisci, and joint capsules in and around your knees have to work extra hard and under extra load.
 Repeat this scenario enough times, and these tissues will experience recurring damage and inflammation.